To a story teller

 Scenes from my father's town and genealogy records

 The documents were from the St. Michele Arcangelo in Platania, CZ, Italia.
 There was no photocopier so Mark took pictures with the camera.
 These church records go back to the 1700s.
-The buildings are those of my father's village and surrounding area.
+The buildings are those of my father's village and the surrounding area.
 There is one of a small stone farmhouse in the exact area where he was born.
 Even today, the area is a remote and rustic setting.
-Only way in is on foot.
+The only way into it is on foot.

 Foods of Italy

-In our kitchen, we still keep alive the recipes brought over in my mother's head when we came from Calabria.
-My husband and I have been fortunate to have traveled extensively and we always try the local fare, but invariably we find great Italian fare.
-From Japan to Australia, New York to California, the British Isles to Germany and everywhere in between, we seem to gravitate to a thriving Italian restaurant where the simple food is simply delicious and our mood and spirits are revived, restaurants serving welcoming portions of comraderie, good living, and friendship.
+In our kitchen, we still keep alive the recipes brought over to America in my mother's head when we came from Calabria.
+My husband and I have been fortunate to have traveled extensively and we always try the local fare, but invariably we find great Italian fare wherever we go.
+From Japan to Australia, New York to California, the British Isles to Germany and everywhere in between, we seem to gravitate to a thriving Italian restaurant where the simple food is simply delicious, and our mood and spirits are revived, restaurants serving welcoming portions of camaraderie, good living, and friendship.

 Just a few scenes from our extensive travels in Italy

 There is so much to see and do in Italy.
 If you think about it, on the East coast of the USA something 400 years old is considered old.
-On the west coast 200 years is old..
-In Italy people are still living in buildings dating from the 1100's.
-In fact the background of my website is the dome of the Pantheon in Rome built in 120 AD, and still in use today as a church open to the public..
+On the west coast 200 years is old.
+In Italy, people are still living in buildings dating back from the 1100s.
+In fact, the background of my website is the dome of the Pantheon in Rome built in 120 AD, and still in use today as a church open to the public.
 Now that's old!